 Pancreatic cancer is, in general, a relatively aggressive form of cancer.
-Dr. Seth Fagbemi, a Marshfield Clinic oncologist/hematologist, said the best outcomes for patients with pancreatic cancer usually occur when surgery is an option.
+Dr. Seth Fagbemi, a Marshfield Clinic Health System oncologist/hematologist, said the best outcomes for patients usually occur when surgery is an option.

 Fagbemi said it is also possible to use radiation or chemotherapy prior to surgery, in order to shrink the cancer and make surgery easier to perform.
-Surgery to remove pancreatic cancer is generally a challenging one because the pancreas is surrounded in the body by the stomach, liver and intestines.
+Surgery to remove pancreatic cancer is generally a challenging one because the stomach, liver and intestines surround the pancreas.

 Symptoms of pancreatic cancer

 Smoking and being overweight are both risk factors for developing pancreatic cancer.
-Some genetic abnormalities also are associated with higher risk of pancreatic cancer.
+Research has also been able to associate genetic abnormalities with a higher risk of the cancer.

-According to the American Cancer Society, African Americans are a little more likely to develop pancreatic cancer than are Caucasians, and men are more likely than women to suffer from the disease.
+According to the American Cancer Society, African Americans are a little more likely to develop pancreatic cancer than Caucasians.
+Men are also more likely than women to suffer from the disease.

 Care is getting better over time

-Thirty years ago, Fagbemi said there was little that could be done to help patients with pancreatic cancer other than surgery.
+Thirty years ago, Fagbemi said surgery was the main option to treat patients with pancreatic cancer.

 “That’s why pancreatic cancer has that aura of being so aggressive and bad, which is still true,” Fagbemi said.
 “But over time, we have added treatment options that improve outcomes and quality-of-life for patients.”